Gallo Center Repertory Company

 Patrick Norris

-Patrick Norris (Director, Into The Woods)
+Patrick Norris (Director, The Play That Goes Wrong)

 Patrick Norris is a Theatre Director and Educator at John H Pitman High School in Turlock, CA. A Central Valley native, he studied Directing at Southern Oregon University in Ashland, Oregon and is thrilled to be directing again at Gallo Center Repertory Company.
 Patrick is passionate about creative collaboration and telling stories which explore the nuances of human interaction— the good, the bad, and the ugly.
-Previous directing credits include 12 Angry JurorsA Christmas Story (GCRC), Little Women, Peter and the Starcatcher, 25th Annual Putnam County Spelling Bee, Little Shop of Horrors, and Hadestown: Teen Edition (John H Pitman).
+Previous directing credits include 12 Angry JurorsA Christmas Story, Into The Woods (GCRC), Little Women, Peter and the Starcatcher, 25th Annual Putnam County Spelling Bee, Little Shop of Horrors, and Hadestown: Teen Edition (John H Pitman).